-First photograph of a solar eclipse by Charles A. Young, July 18, 1860 Credit: C. Young
+First photograph of a solar eclipse by Charles A. Young, July 18, 1860

-CORONA
+Credit: C. Young

-The outermost layer of the solar atmosphere.
+CORONA The outermost layer of the solar atmosphere.
 The corona is made of a tenuous ionized gas called plasma, with temperatures up to many millions of degrees Fahrenheit.
 The corona is visible to the naked eye only during a total solar eclipse.

-PROMINENCES

-Structures in the corona made of relatively cool plasma supported by magnetic fields.
-Prominences are bright structures when seen over the solar limb, but appear dark when seen against the bright solar disk (where they're called filaments).
+PROMINENCES Structures in the corona made of relatively cool plasma supported by magnetic fields.
+Prominences are bright structures when seen HELMET over the solar limb but appear Large, cap like coronal dark when seen against the structures with long bright solar disk (where they're pointed peaks that called filaments). usually lie over sunspots and active regions.

-HELMET STREAMERS

-Large, caplike coronal structures with long pointed peaks that usually lie over sunspots and active regions.
 These often have a prominence or filament at their base.

-CORONAL LOOPS

-Found around sunspots and in active regions.
-These structures are associated with the closed magnetic field lines that connect magnetic regions on the solar surface.
+CORONAL LOOPS POLAR PLUMES Found around sunspots and in Bright structures of fast-flowing solar active regions.
+These structures are material coming from coronal holes, associated with the closed magnetareas with magnetic field lines open ic field lines that connect magnetic to interplanetary space.
+Coronal regions on the solar surface. holes are more common near, but not exclusive to, the poles.
+Credit: S. Habbal, M. Druckmüller and P. Aniol